facebookresearch/diht/README.md

 ```

 ## Citation
-If you find this model useful, please cite our preprint using the citation below.
+If you find this model useful, please consider citing our preprint using the citation below.
 ```
 @article{rdk+23,
   doi = {10.48550/ARXIV.2301.02280},